-The City Planning Department must be adequately funded as a priority, and must have security from year to year thus needs will be met.
+The City Planning Department must be adequately funded as a priority, and must have security from year to year that needs will be met.

-Additionally, since the appearance is the city is a factor in economic development and quality of life, adequau funding must be allocated to maintenanc of parks, neutral grounds, sanitation, little collection, and streets.
+Additionally, since the appearance of the city is a factor in economic development and quality of life, adequate funding must be allocated to maintenance of parks, neutral grounds, sanitation, little collection, and streets.